 Rules of the promotion and marketing of pharmaceuticals are laid down in the Regulation on Promotion Activities for Human Medical Products (Official Gazette of 3 July 2015, No. 29405).
 This Regulation follows the generally applicable business ethics rules concerning the promotion and advertisement of pharmaceuticals.
-It is akin to and closely modelled after Directive 2001/83/EC.
+It is akin to and closely modelled after Directive No. 2001/83/EC of 6 November 2001 on the Community Code relating to Pharmaceutical Products for Human Use.